ballerina-platform/module-ballerinax-googleapis.gmail/gmail/tests/Readme.md

 ### Prerequisites

-* To use GMail endpoint, you need to provide the following:
+* To use Gmail endpoint, you need to provide the following:
     * Client Id
     * Client Secret
     * Access Token